 Composition, or what’s included in a photograph and where, is a big part of capturing creative photos.
-Composition can help make one photo of an object quite a bit different than another photo of the same thing.
+Photography composition can help make one photo of an object quite a bit different than another photo of the same thing.
 The rule of thirds is a guideline that helps photographers determine where to place that object.

 What is the rule of thirds?